gall1frey/gravsim/README.md

 2. ~Create goalPlanet variable in Level (last entry of entities[])~
 3. ~Check for collisions~
 4. ~Check if goal reached~
-5. Figure out a system of points
+5. ~Figure out a system of points!
 6. ~Print text on screen~
 7. ~Scale up planet sizes with zoom~
 8. Implement scoreboard